Akif23Hasan/Group-Project-_3-/README.md

 * The final visualization should ideally include at least three views.

 ## Project Steps
+**Richard Soos**
-* Read the S&P 500 categorization list of stock by ticker code and their GICS Sector.
+*Read the S&P 500 categorization list of stocks by ticker code and their GICS Sector.
-* Fill a list for each relevant sector with the stock symbols and then add to this list start and end prices and average price and pervcentage change.
+* Fill a list for each relevant sector with the stock symbols and then add to this list start and end prices and average price and percentage change.
-* Make comparisons of FAANG stock against each sector and run two sample t-tests to check fit by change in value.
+* Make comparisons of FAANG stock against each sector and run two-sample t-tests to check the fit by a change in value.
-* Export all data as csv files.
+* Export all data as CSV files.

+**Tao and Suvi**
 * Need to add in dotpoints from data extraction to data transformation to visuldaition process
 * Tao and Suvi to update the actual sql code

-* in the visulations bit show the images and potentially a GIF of the dashboard in action.
+**Akif and Graham**
+* Created the resting API flask to host two different data sets needed for the data visualization
+* Created an interactive dashboard that presents 4 graphs and a news feed that changes when the user selects one of six different stocks from FAANG
+* The script also sources data via API call from two different data sources

 ## GitHub
 * https://github.com/Akif23Hasan/Group8-Project-_3-FAANG_StockAnalysis